|

 draft horses, Percherons, that look like the horses you see in the King

 Arthur stories.
-Anyway, they could really pack a wallop what with those big
+Anyway, they could really pack a wallop what with those

 old hooves, so I guess Mikey didn't have much of a chance.
 I've been